KCIR

 KCIR (90.7 FM) is a radio station broadcasting a Contemporary Christian format.
 Licensed to Twin Falls, Idaho, United States, the station serves the Twin Falls (Sun Valley) area.
 The station is currently owned by Faith Communications Corp.

+History

+Following a merger between Christian Radio and Faith Communications, KCIR signed on the air on December 12, 1982 and began early transmissions on December 9.